kbjorklid/pomodoro_flutter/CONVENTIONS.md

 - Hive for storing more complex data
 - Mocktail for mocking
 - 'logger' for logging
-- 'freezed' for immutable classes
-- 'json_serializable' for serialization
 - 'golden_toolkit'
 - 'go_router' for routing